MadcowD/ell/docs/src/core_concepts/tool_usage.rst

 ===========
-Tool Usage
+Agent Usage
 ===========

 .. warning::
-   Tool usage in ell is currently a beta feature and is highly underdeveloped.
+   Agent usage in ell2a is currently a beta feature and is highly underdeveloped.
 The API is likely to change significantly in future versions.
 Use with caution in production environments.

-Tool usage is a powerful feature in ell that allows language models to interact with external functions and services.
+Agent usage is a powerful feature in ell2a that allows language models to interact with external functions and services.
 This capability enables the creation of more dynamic and interactive language model programs (LMPs) that can perform actions, retrieve information, and make decisions based on real-time data.

-Defining Tools
+Defining Agents
 --------------

-In ell, tools are defined using the ``@ell.tool()`` decorator.
+In ell2a, tools are defined using the ``@ell2a.tool()`` decorator.
 This decorator transforms a regular Python function into a tool that can be used by language models.
 Here's an example of a simple tool definition:

 .. code-block:: python

-    @ell.tool()
+    @ell2a.tool()
     def create_claim_draft(claim_details: str,
                            claim_type: str,
                            claim_amount: float,
                            claim_date: str = Field(description="The date of the claim in the format YYYY-MM-DD.")):
         """Create a claim draft.
-Returns the claim id created.""" # Tool description print("Create claim draft", claim_details, claim_type, claim_amount, claim_date)
+Returns the claim id created.""" # Agent description print("Create claim draft", claim_details, claim_type, claim_amount, claim_date)
         return "claim_id-123234"

-The ``@ell.tool()`` decorator automatically generates a schema for the tool based on the function's signature, type annotations, and docstring.
+The ``@ell2a.tool()`` decorator automatically generates a schema for the tool based on the function's signature, type annotations, and docstring.
 This schema is used to provide structured information about the tool to the language model.

 Schema Generation
 -----------------

-ell uses a combination of function inspection and Pydantic models to generate the tool schema.
+ell2a uses a combination of function inspection and Pydantic models to generate the tool schema.
 The process involves:

 - Extracting parameter information from the function signature.
 - Using type annotations to determine parameter types.